joshua-8/NoU3_servo_test/README.md

 make sure your serial monitor is set to add newlines to each sent message, and is 115200 baud

 make sure you have installed the Alfredo NoU3 library https://github.com/AlfredoSystems/Alfredo-NoU3/tree/main and selected the Alfredo NoU3 board in Arduino

+### exampmle

+type a then press enter to select servo 1

+type 80 then press enter to make servo 1 move to 80 degrees

+type 120 then press enter to make servo 1 move to 120 degrees

+type s then press enter to select servo 2

+type 180 then press enter to make servo 1 move to 180 degrees